Catholic Praxis:

 • Conversation Circles

-Proposal submission deadline: Monday, June 1st, 2026
+Proposal submission deadline: Tuesday, June 30, 2026

 Sponsorship Opportunities

-Synergy 2026 offers a unique opportunity to connect with Catholic leaders across Canada and demonstrate your organization’s commitment to meaningful social impact.
+Synergy Toronto 2026 offers a unique opportunity to connect with Catholic leaders across Canada and demonstrate your organization’s commitment to meaningful social impact.

-Why Sponsor Synergy 2026?
+Why Sponsor Synergy Toronto 2026?

 • Brand Visibility